hellocoop/packages/types/README.md

 # Hellō types

-Used by Hellō packages -- unlikely to be useful by itself
+Used by Hellō packages written in TypeScript